aqaPayam/NakhBot/README.md

 Pending Payment is not a Sent Nakh status.

-Internally, rejected can be stored as rejected.
+Receiver rejection must be stored internally as `rejected`.

 UI should show rejected Nakh as “Closed.”

+The internal `closed` status is reserved for generic non-rejection closure cases, such as admin/moderation/system closure.

 ### Nakhes Menu